dippynark/blog/content/post/extending-cert-manager-with-issuer-lib.md

 them directly to workload clusters.
 Custom validation can be applied before CertificateRequests are created in the management cluster to restrict the scope of each workload cluster.

-In the following diagram, the workload clusters cannot authenticate directly to the enterprise TLS certificate management solution.
-Instead, any CertificateRequests created in the workload clusters referencing the external issuer will be picked up and signed by the management cluster by creating a corresponding CertificateRequest in the management cluster.
+In the following diagram, the workload clusters cannot authenticate directly to the enterprise certificate manager; instead, any CertificateRequests created in the workload clusters referencing the external issuer will be picked up and signed by creating a corresponding CertificateRequest in the management cluster.
 Note that cert-manager still needs to run in the workload clusters to manage the certificate lifecycle:

 ![issuer-lib](/img/issuer-lib.png)